In this article, we will explain the differences between a shared IP and a dedicated IP and how to choose between the two.

 - Generating a whitelist with these providers is facilitated: Yahoo, AOL, and MSN.

-- You sign your emails with the subdomain you have delegated, which provides SPF, DKIM, and DMARC authentications.
+- You sign your emails with the subdomain you have delegated, which provides the DKIM authentication.

 What are the disadvantages of a dedicated IP?